Online Resources & Scholarships for LPN Students

 American Association of Colleges of Nursing (AACN) Financial Aid Resources

-AACN provides a comprehensive overview of financial aid options for nursing students, including information on federal and state programs, loan forgiveness opportunities, and resources for minority students.
+The AACN provides a wide range of financial aid resources to nursing students, including information on federal and state programs, loan forgiveness opportunities, and help for minority students.

 Guide to Nursing Student Loan Forgiveness

-Explore various loan forgiveness programs available to nurses, including federal programs like Public Service Loan Forgiveness (PSLF) and state-specific programs.
+This EduMed guide explores various federal and state-specific loan forgiveness opportunities available to nurses, including the federal Public Service Loan Forgiveness (PSLF) program.

 Indian Health Service (IHS) Loan Repayment Program

-This program offers loan repayment assistance to healthcare professionals, including nurses, who work in Indian Health Service facilities.
+This program provides loan repayment assistance to healthcare professionals (including nurses) who work in Indian Health Service facilities.

 This website offers personalized guidance on student loan repayment strategies, including income-driven repayment plans and loan forgiveness options.